okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/auth-js-redirect/main/index.md

 The Okta Auth JS SDK builds on top of the [Authentication API](/docs/reference/api/authn/), the [OpenID Connect API](/docs/reference/api/oidc/), and the Identity Engine [interaction code](/docs/concepts/interaction-code/) flow.
 This SDK enables you to create various sign-in experiences.

 These experiences include fully branded embedded authentication, as with [Auth JS fundamentals](/docs/guides/auth-js/) and redirect authentication.
 Auth JS is used by the Okta [Sign-In Widget](https://github.com/okta/okta-signin-widget), which powers the default Okta sign-in page.
-It also powers our other redirect SDKs that provide simple authentication for server-side web apps and single-page JavaScript apps (SPA).
+Your application initializes the SDK, which automatically redirects you to this authentication page hosted by Okta and enforces the policies you configured for your sign-in experience.
+Auth JS also powers our other redirect SDKs that provide simple authentication for server-side web apps and single-page JavaScript apps (SPA).
 See the [Quickstart guides](/docs/guides/quickstart/).

 In this guide, you don't need to use an Okta-supported server-side or front-end framework to get access to redirect authentication.
 It's possible to use Auth JS to create a drop-in solution that works with most web apps, whether you're adding a centralized sign-in flow to a new app or retrofitting it to an existing app.
 To see examples of Auth JS with other front-end frameworks, go to [Sign in to SPA](/docs/guides/sign-into-spa-redirect/angular/main/).